 As of 2021, thanks to a global pandemic, working from home has become commonplace, but 22 years ago—well before high-speed Internet and video conferencing was the norm—a fully remote company was far from common.

 Not only did they start the company remotely, they stayed committed to a work-from-home infrastructure as the company grew the number of clients and employees.

 I had good fortune to work with Agathon in the mid-2000s when our IT department hired them to build some new technology.
 At the time, I worked out of a corporate office, and I had a hard time grasping how the team could coordinate so well and stay on top of our ever-changing priorities and ideas without being with us—or each other—in person.

 Remote work and even fully remote companies are much more common now, but many people still wrestle with how to work through the growing pains: How do teams stay connected?
 How can they trust one another if they can’t see each other?
 How do they know work is getting done well?

 That’s why I reached out to Alan to tap his brain on some of the lessons he’s learned about building trust, setting boundaries, and getting good work done, on a fully distributed team.

 Given that Agathon is almost 20 years old, and the average tenure of their staff members is 10 years….
 I figured he had some pretty good street cred in this regard.

 Here are five nuggets of wisdom I learned from Alan that often trip up remote teams:

 1. How to hire good people you haven’t met

-Most of the Agathon staff had a prior personal connection with the team--so they come with a good reference and an established level of trust.
-But even when that wasn’t the case, Alan has ways of testing the waters.
+Most of the Agathon staff had a prior personal connection with the team—so they came with a good reference and an established level of trust.
+But even when that wasn’t the case, Alan had ways of testing the waters.